pickyourtrail_logo

 Best Visiting Hours:

-Suggested attire: light, modest clothes with comfortable shoes for walking.
+Suggested dress: light but modest clothing, sun hat, and comfortable shoes for walking.

 How to Reach Wat Srisoonthorn Phuket from Airport & Beaches